For many visitors, gates to Vietnam open at Ho Chi Minh City – a metropolis formerly known as Saigon.

 Trần Hưng Đạo Temple

 The temple was built in 1932 as a Buddhist pagoda.
-However, it was completely rebuilt in 1958 in a style of northern Vietnamese temples.
+However, it was completely rebuilt in 1958 in the style of northern Vietnamese temples.

 Inside the temple are lacquered boards are beautiful inlay tables.
 Paintings on the wall show Trần Hưng Đạo defeating Kublai Khan’s Mongol troop.